purplebugs/alpaca-map-prototype/README.md

 ## Use app 🎷

-- Navigate to [http://localhost:3000/](http://localhost:3000/) - Check console for API messages
+- Navigate to [http://localhost:3000/](http://localhost:3000/) and follow links in UI

 - http://localhost:3000/api - Shows message